 When you save a data-driven segment, it takes a bit of time to build and determine the initial membership in the segment.
 The more people in your workspace and the more complex your segment conditions, the longer it takes to build the initial segment membership.
-You can monitor the build process by clicking in the upper right corner and going to your workspace’s Task list.
+You can monitor the build process by clicking in the upper-right corner and going to your workspace’s Tasks list.

 When you create Data-driven Segments, you’ll build a set of conditions determining membership in the segment—like whether a person has received a specific message or has a certain attribute.
 People matching the conditions enter the segment, and they leave the segment when they no longer match those same conditions.